Top 10 U2 Songs

 # 5 – With or Without You

 With or Without You was the lead single from The Joshua Tree and is one of the band’s best-known and most successful songs, earning them their first number one on the Billboard Hot 100.
-One of the track’s trademarks sounds is the syrupy, heavily sustained notes which recur throughout.
+One of the track’s trademark sounds is the syrupy, heavily sustained notes that recur throughout.
 This revolutionary technique is down to The Edge playing a prototype of the Infinite Guitar, a modification which, as the name suggests, allows notes to be sustained indefinitely.

 # 4 – Vertigo